 - Open a KuCoin account

 - Move your Bitcoins from Coinbase to BitForex

 - Buy Grin with Bitcoin

-You should note that there aren’t any proven and reliable GUI wallets available for Grin yet, because the project is in so early stage.
-There is one by BitMesh, but you’d use that with your own risk.
-Hence, for now you might have to keep the Grin coins in the exchange you bought them, which is not the optimal solution.
+You should note that there aren’t any proven and reliable GUI wallets available for Grin yet, because the project is in so early stages.
+There is one by BitMesh, but you’d use that at your own risk.
+Hence, for now, you might have to keep the Grin coins in the exchange you bought them, which is not the optimal solution.

-Hardcore Grin fans are running their own nodes, which require technical understanding and using command prompt.
+Hardcore Grin fans are running their own nodes, which require technical understanding and using command prompts.